kibook/s1kd-tools/s1kd-acronyms/README.md

 Minimum number of spaces after the term in pretty-printed text output.

 -o &lt;file&gt;
 Output to &lt;file&gt; instead of stdout.
-When used with the -m option, output to &lt;file&gt; instead of overwriting the existing file.

 -p
-Pretty print text/XML output.
+Pretty print text/XML acronym list output.

 -T &lt;types&gt;
 Only search for acronyms with an attribute `acronymType` whose value is contained within the string &lt;types&gt;.